setkeh/Awesome-Laptop/README.md

 I may forget to update this bit :)

 Converted Widgets to BlingBling For sexy graphs :)

 Fixed some Small Issues in blingbling code

+Just remember if you use latest bling bling it may have errors if yu clone bling bling please do not post issues on my awesome configs

 TODO
 ----